Terms & Conditions - Ready Made

 Force Majeure Event: has the meaning given in clause 22.

-Goods: the goods (or any part of them) set out in the Order
+Good(s): the goods and/or products (or any part of them) set out in the Order

 Order: the Customer's order for the Goods, as set out in the Customer's order form.